neurogeriatricskiel/KielMAT/paper/paper.md

 </div>

 # Installation and usage
 The NGMT package is implemented in Python (>=3.10) and is freely available under a Non-Profit Open Software License version 3.0.
 The stable version of the package can be installed from PyPI.org using `pip install ngmt`.
-For developmental puposes, the toolbox can also be installed via GitHub.
+Users and developers can also install the oolbxo from source from GitHub.
 The documentation of the toolbox provides detailed instructions on [installation](https://neurogeriatricskiel.github.io/NGMT/#installation), [conceptual framework](https://neurogeriatricskiel.github.io/NGMT/#data-classes-conceptual-framework) and [tutorial notebooks](https://neurogeriatricskiel.github.io/NGMT/examples/) for basic usage and specific algorithms.

 # Acknowledgements